University of Melbourne: Science Gallery

 Science Gallery Melbourne opened in 2021 at the university's Parkville campus.
 The 3,500 square metre gallery is in the university's new Melbourne Connect building and presents exhibitions that seek to combine art and science.
 The gallery forms part of the Global Science Gallery Network, based on the Science Gallery at Trinity College, Dublin.

+Other collections

+Dax Centre

+The Dax Centre is located at the university's Parkville campus in the Kenneth Myer Building.
+The centre is named after Eric Cunningham Dax, who pioneered the use of art to promote clinical insights and mental health improvements.
+Exhibitions and educational programs hosted by the centre seek to promote mental health.
+The Dax Centre consists of educational programs and a gallery space and also houses the Cunningham Dax Collection.

 Herbarium

 The University of Melbourne Herbarium is a teaching and research herbarium within the School of Biosciences.

+Academic reputation

+In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #23 (1st nationally).